e271828e/Flight.jl/docs/src/tutorials/tutorial02/tutorial02.md

 what we want in this case.

 Let's first advance the `Simulation` a few seconds without perturbing the trim equilibrium.
-To do so, we use the `Sim.step!` method, which essentially wraps the one from `DifferentialEquations.jl`'s [integrator interface](https://docs.sciml.ai/DiffEqDocs/stable/basics/integrator/#CommonSolve.step!).
+To do so, we use the `step!` method, which essentially wraps the one from `DifferentialEquations.jl`'s [integrator interface](https://docs.sciml.ai/DiffEqDocs/stable/basics/integrator/#CommonSolve.step!).

 ```@example tutorial02
-Sim.step!(sim, 5) #advance the simulation 5 seconds
+step!(sim, 5) #advance the simulation 5 seconds
 ```

 To apply the elevator doublet, we can either modify the `elevator_axis` input or, more conveniently,